marcosampedro/to-do-list-application/README.md

 Install the npm dependencies from the package.json file

-Run app.js to a local server. nodemon was what I used to run this project.
-To install nodemon, input "npm install -g nodemon" in your terminal
+Run app.js to your local host server. nodemon was what I used to run this project.
+To install nodemon, input "npm install -g nodemon" in your terminal.
+Once installed, run "nodemon app.js" to the terminal

-In order to access the project through your local server, make sure your url is: **http://localhost:3000/todo**
+In order to access the project through your local host server, make sure your url is: **http://localhost:3000/todo**

 Add and delete items as you wish to test the project out!